-A quartet from Natland, Cumbria, England, British Sea Power
+A sextet from Natland, Cumbria, England, British Sea Power

 are a rather conceptual indie band -- compared more than once to Joy Division

-was taken aback by one of British Sea Power
+was impressed by one of British Sea Power

 , in 2003.
 Open Season